Are glass skyscrapers bad for our cities?

 London's 20 Fenchurch Street building (better known as the "Walkie Talkie") had to be fitted with additional shading after sunlight reflected off its surface and partially melted a nearby car.
 Credit: Tom Dulat/Getty Images Europe

-But, freak accidents aside, pedestrians are widely affected by the way these buildings' impact on public spaces, according to architecture critic Justin Davidson.
+But, freak accidents aside, pedestrians are widely affected by the way these buildings affect public spaces, according to architecture critic Justin Davidson.
 In a recent TED talk

 he slammed glass skyscrapers for making parts of our cities cold and uninviting.

-"Assemblies of glass towers ... suggest a disdain for the civic and communal aspects of urban living," he said in the talk, which was delivered in New York City last year. "(They) are intended to enrich their owners and tenants, but not necessarily the lives of ... those of us who navigate the spaces between the buildings.
+"Assemblies of glass towers ... suggest a disdain for the civic and communal aspects of urban living," he said in the talk, which was delivered in New York City last year. "(They) are intended to enrich their owners and tenants, but not necessarily the lives of ... those of us who navigate the spaces between the buildings."

 Flat glass panels, which are easily replaced and seemingly ageless, are arguably less expressive than alternative materials.
 But glass buildings, when executed correctly, can present fascinating plays of shadow and light, according to architect Alan Ritchie.